Offers of Admission

 Timing and Process for Admission Decisions

-Alternative Offers: Normally, you can expect to receive only 1 offer of admission from Guelph.
-The highest choice to Guelph will be considered first.
-The next choice is considered only if you are not admissible to your highest choice at Guelph.
-For this reason, you are strongly advised to place your preferred program as your highest choice.
+Alternate Offers: Students will be considered for all programs they've applied to at the University of Guelph.
 If you apply for, but are not admitted to, a co-op program, you will be automatically considered for the regular program.
 You may then re-apply to co-op after your first year of study.

 If you are not admitted to Bio-Medical Science, Animal Biology or Human Kinetics, you will be automatically considered for Bachelor of Science, Biological Science.

 If you are not admitted to Criminal Justice and Public Policy, you will be automatically considered for Bachelor of Arts, General Arts.